 Receiving form submit notifications

-Every form submission will be send to the email address you have set in the general settings of the form.
+Every form submission will be sent to the email address you have set in the general settings of the form.
 This is a notification a submission has been submitted.
 Next to these notifications, you can get a file with all the data together via the dashboard.

 Downloading form submissions